I’ve tried peloton meditations and I love it. (I did them on the go, at the office, and even on the Delta flight.)

 The best peloton meditation for the morning will include techniques that can energize you, clear your head from clutter, and direct your attention to your most important tasks.

 Let’s start by identifying some of the key benefits of doing regular meditation and peloton classes you can do in the morning.

 What I like about the peloton body scan is the time efficiency.
-All it takes is 5 minutes to instantly feel better and be more present at the moment.
+All it takes is 5 minutes to instantly feel better and be more present in the moment.

-The body scan is led by my favorite Peloton instructor Ross Rayburn, where he guides you step by step on what to do.
+The body scan is led by my favorite Peloton instructor, Ross Rayburn, who guides you step by step on what to do.